purohitaarav/MoodMusic/README.md

 # moodmusic_rumad

-A new Flutter project.
+A  Flutter project by Jayden Shah and Aarav Purohit.

 ## Getting Started

 This project is a starting point for a Flutter application.
+We use the spotify API to take in user inpute on song genre, artist, and produce an output of reccomended songs.
+Following this, you can add songs to a liked songs section.
+You can also create an empty playlist that directly links to your spotify account.

 A few resources to get you started if this is your first Flutter project: